ejhigson/dyPolyChord/docs/paper/paper.md

 Dynamic nested sampling [@Higson2017b] is a generalisation of the nested sampling algorithm which dynamically allocates samples to the regions of the posterior where they will have the greatest effect on calculation accuracy.
 This allows order-of-magnitude increases in computational efficiency, with the largest gains for high dimensional parameter estimation problems.

 ``dyPolyChord`` implements dynamic nested sampling using the efficient ``PolyChord`` sampler to provide state-of-the-art nested sampling performance.
+Like ``PolyChord``, ``dyPolyChord`` is optimized for calculations where the main computational cost is sampling new live points.
-The software uses a version of the dynamic nested sampling algorithm designed to minimise the computational overhead of allocating additional samples, so this should typically be a small part of the total computational cost.
+``dyPolyChord`` uses a version of the dynamic nested sampling algorithm designed to minimise the computational overhead of allocating additional samples, so this should typically be a small part of the total computational cost.
 However this overhead may become significant for calculations where likelihood evaluations are fast and a large number of MPI processes are used (the saving, loading and processing of the initial exploratory samples is not currently fully parallelised).
+It is also worth noting that ``PolyChord``'s slice sampling-based implementation is less efficient than ``MultiNest`` (which uses rejection sampling) for low dimensional problems, although for calculations using``dyPolyChord`` this is may be offset by efficiency gains from dynamic nested sampling.
+See [@Handley2015b] for more details.

 ``dyPolyChord`` output files are in the same format as those produced by ``PolyChord``.
 The package is compatible with Python, C``++`` and Fortran likelihoods, and is parallelised with MPI.